omprakash653/omprakash653/README.md

 - 👋 Hi, I’m @omprakash653
-- 👀 I’m interested in Web Devolopment
+- 👀 I’m interested in Python/Django Devolopment
-- 💞️ I’m looking to collaborate on Web Devolopment
+- 💞️ I’m looking to collaborate on  Python/Django Devolopment
+-
 - 📫 How to reach me https://www.linkedin.com/in/om-prakash-yadav-517349219

 <!---